-Dr Sarah Caney is one of only fourteen RCVS recognised Specialists in Feline Medicine working in the UK and one of two feline Specialists based in Scotland!
+Dr Sarah Caney is one of only fourteen RCVS recognised Specialists in Feline Medicine working in the UK.
 Sarah’s Specialist training involved an extra 6 years at University during which she obtained a PhD (studying feline immunodeficiency virus infection) and two post-graduate qualifications in feline medicine including the Royal College of Veterinary Surgeons’ Diploma in Small Animal Medicine (Feline), a qualification held by less than ten vets in the world.

 Sarah’s career has involved more than twenty years of feline-only clinical work and she has worked in both University Specialist hospitals and in private practice.